Shawy75/Shaw9575.github.io-1/_posts/2019-11-04-OracleSQL_NOTES_PART1.md

     3. Clustered index method uses location mechanism to locate index entry at the start of a range.
     4. It is an effective method for range searches when a range of search key values is requested.
     5. Helps you to minimize page transfers and maximize the cache hits.

+* Disadvantages of Clustered Index
+    1. Lots of inserts in non-sequential order.
+    2. A clustered index creates lots of constant page splits, which includes data page as well as index pages.
+    3. Extra work for SQL for inserts, updates, and deletes.
+    4. A clustered index takes longer time to update records when the fields in the clustered index are changed.
+    5. The leaf nodes mostly contain data pages in the clustered index.

+## Non-Cluster Index
+  A Non-clustered index stores the data at one location and indices at another location.
+The index contains pointers to the location of that data.
+A single table can have many non-clustered indexes as an index in the non-clustered index is stored in different places.

+  For example, a book can have more than one index, one at the beginning which displays the contents of a book unit wise while the second index shows the index of terms in alphabetical order.

+  A non-clustering index is defined in the non-ordering field of the table.
+This type of indexing method helps you to improve the performance of queries that use keys which are not assigned as a primary key.
+A non-clustered index allows you to add a unique key for a table.

+* Characteristics of Non-clustered Indexes

+  1. Store key values only
+  2. Pointers to Heap/Clustered Index rows
+  3. Allows Secondary data access
+  4. Bridge to the data
+  5. Operations of Index Scan and Index Seek
+  6. You can create a nonclustered index for a table or view
+  7. Every index row in the nonclustered index stores the nonclustered key value and a row locator

+* Advantages of Non-clustered index

+  1. A non-clustering index helps you to retrieves data quickly from the database table.
+  2. Helps you to avoid the overhead cost associated with the clustered index.
+  3. A table may have multiple non-clustered indexes in RDBMS.
+So, it can be used to create more than one index.

+* Disadvantages of Non-clustered index

+  1. A non-clustered index helps you to stores data in a logical order but does not allow to sort data rows physically.
+  2. Lookup process on non-clustered index becomes costly.
+  3. Every time the clustering key is updated, a corresponding update is required on the non-clustered index as it stores the clustering key.